Chunyu-Lin-bjtu/autoware-wiki/Home.md

 * Coding

 Autoware is managed by Github at [https://github.com/cpfl/Autoware](https://github.com/cpfl/Autoware).
 You are always welcome to fork it and send your contribution as a pull request to the repository.
 Whenever you contribute to coding of Autoware modules, however, please respect and follow the [Contribution Rules](https://github.com/CPFL/Autoware/wiki/Contribution-Rules) so that the repository can keep organized.
 To install Autoware, we strongly recommend you using [Autoware Docker](https://github.com/CPFL/Autoware/wiki/Docker).
-Otherwise, you can follow the instruction provided by [README.md](https://github.com/CPFL/Autoware/blob/master/README.md).
+Otherwise, you can follow the instruction provided by [Source Build](https://github.com/CPFL/Autoware/wiki/Source-Build).

 * Field testing